FarahIbrar/farahibrar.github.io/README.md

 ## What I Enjoyed Most - The Outlier Detection Implementation

 The standout feature of this portfolio is the interactive **IQR Outlier Detection** tool.
-This wasn't just about displaying code - I created a fully functional statistical analyzer that:
+This wasn't just about displaying code, I created a fully functional statistical analyzer that:

 - Processes real user input
 - Calculates quartiles and interquartile ranges